Help for Library users of ebook platforms available at the State Library

 You can use most of our online material from home when you log in with your valid State Library of Victoria barcode and last name.
-If you don't have a library card, you may wish to join the Library.
+If you don't have a Library barcode, you may wish to join the Library.
 If you can't log in from home, you will need to contact us to renew your Library barcode or make sure your details are correct.

 Ebooks complement our print collections.
 The State Library of Victoria collects across a wide range of subjects including social sciences, history, economics, literature, biography, sport and architecture.

 Ebooks and related software will download quickly on broadband connections.
 However, some users in country Victoria with dialup modems should note the following:

 1. Downloading a full book may take 20 minutes or longer.

 2. Reading an entire book online via the Adobe reader on the website will take a long time.
 The alternative is to download the software (Adobe Digital Editions) required for offline reading, and this needs a faster speed.
 Some libraries recommend that users download the software in town and transfer it via a USB to their own PC, or take their wifi-enabled device to a location with a faster connection to acquire all the software.
 Once the software is installed, books can be slowly downloaded using the dialup connection and read offline during the selected loan period.